By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Tobacco, nicotine is the drug of choice among the homeless, followed arguable by alcohol.
+Tobacco, nicotine is the drug of choice among the homeless, followed arguably by alcohol.
 They pick these drugs because they are cheap and readily available.

 The numbers with respect to smoking are staggering.

 A homeless person is FOUR times more likely to smoke than someone who is not homeless.
-The homeless are dying from smoking related illness at rates far above the rest of the population.
+The homeless are dying from smoking-related illnesses at rates far above the rest of the population.